aldian/llm-chatbot/README.md

 ```
 ## Accessing the chatbot using API

 An ExpressJS app is to provide public API.
-The examples below assume that ExpressJS app's base URL is `http://localhost:3000`.
+The examples below assume that the ExpressJS app's base URL is `http://localhost:3000`.

 ### Get list of conversations
 ```bash